Jayser/angularjs/README.md

 * run `lint`, `stylint`, `test` tasks
 * Commit msg should match: <type>: <subject>

-| if they have some errors
-| the commit will be failed

 ## [Types](http://npm.im/commitizen)
 * feat - A new feature